julie-ify/JXpense/README.md

 - You can clone this repo by typing `git clone https://github.com/julie-ify/Budget-app.git` on your terminal.

 - Type `cd Budget-app` to access the project on the terminal.
+- Open the project in your code editor
-- Run `bundle install` to install all the required dependancies.
+- Run `bundle install` to install all the required gems
+- Run `rake db:setup` to setup your database

-- Run `rails s` to start a development server.
+- Run `rails s` to start a development server
+- Run `rubocop && rubocop -A` to check for and fix formatting errors.

-# Testing
+# Integration/Unit Testing

 `rspec spec` will run all the tests.